infinitymeme/mc-plugins-ap-java/README.md

 Launch minecraft, and click multiplayer on the title screen.
 Click direct connect, and type in `localhost` as the Server Address.

-Once you join the server, switch over to the console and type `op yournamehere`.
+Once you join the server, switch over to the console and type `op yourusernamehere`.
 You can now execute any commands you want in-game, like `/gamemode creative`.

 **Optional: Offline Server Mode**